kelcoinec/Jacob-Awesome-Course-on-FLOW/README.md

       self.ownedNFTs <- {}
     }

-    destroy() {
+    // This destroy function allows account owner to manually destroy the nested resources. destroy() {
       destroy self.ownedNFTs
     }
   }

-  pub fun createEmptyCollection(): @Collection {
+// This is a function that can create new Collection for better management of NFT. pub fun createEmptyCollection(): @Collection {
     return <- create Collection()
   }

-  pub resource Minter {
+// This is a Minter resource that contains the createNFT function, which only allows people holding Minter resource can mint the NFT.
+// This Minter resource also contains the createMinter function that it's possible for people holding Minter resource to create another Minter resource in order to pass the ability of minting the NFT. pub resource Minter {

     pub fun createNFT(name: String, favouriteFood: String, luckyNumber: Int): @NFT {